Okay friends, let’s talk about recovering from a C-section. If you had a C-Section, you will have a little more mending to do.

 Some women say they are running again two weeks after a C-Section.
 I call them liars.
 Two-week recoveries after labor are like unicorns; everyone would like to believe in them, but they don’t exist.
 They say it takes a woman’s body 18 months to recover after a pregnancy.
 So don’t balk at an 8-week span before you start to feel a bit like your old self.”Angie A.

-All everyone talks about is restrictions, recovery time, no sports etc. It really put me in a funk.
+All everyone talks about is how recovering from a c-section is so difficult.
+All the restrictions, recovery time, no sports etc. It really put me in a funk.
 In the end, it was all for nothing!
-Yes we did stay in the hospital longer, but I was cleared for sport (and sex) when the baby was just 4 weeks old, I was in pain for 3 days and then so much better each day.
+Yes we did stay in the hospital longer, but I was cleared for exercise (and sex) when the baby was just 4 weeks old, I was in pain for only about 3 days and then so much better each day.
 Yes, my body was weak but I am sure it would have been after a vaginal delivery too.
 Plus… there are all the benefits, mainly no labor!
 I think it’s worth to tell that story too!
 Not just the bad ones.”Karina

 “So you think you may end up with a C-Section?
 Fear not, it happens to the best of us.
 I was totally psyched to birth my baby under a rainbow in a pool of natural spring water in the woods (totally kidding) when my stubborn baby decided being head down was for the birds.
 So C-Section it was!
 If you’re in this boat, or think you may want or end up with a C-Section, try not to stress; every lil thang gonna be alright.